One of our goals is to visit as many National Park Service locations as possible. Currently, we have visited 7 Abraham Lincoln Historic Sites.

 In order to visit the Theatre, and view the President’s State Box, you need to have a timed entry pass.
 We highly recommend getting your tickets ahead of time.
 You can get them online on the Ford’s Theatre website.

-Inside the Museum you will find an NPS visitor booth.
+Inside the Museum, you will find an NPS visitor booth.
 Here you can get the Junior Ranger program information.
-In order to complete the program, we sat through a Park Ranger guided tour of the theatre.
-Although this is not necessary we highly recommend it.
+We sat through a Park Ranger guided theatre tour to complete the program.
+Although this is not necessary, we highly recommend it.

 Across the street from the theatre is the Peterson House.
-It is here Lincoln was taken, and ultimately where he died after being shot.
-Although the line to get in was long while we visited it moved quickly.
+Lincoln was taken here, and ultimately, he died after being shot.
+Although the line to get in was long while we visited, it moved quickly.
 You will see a replication of the room, and the bed, where Lincoln died.

 This may possibly be the most famous of the Lincoln Historic Sites.
 This massive memorial sits on the western end of the National Mall across from the Washington Monument.